 Prior to joining Exponent, Dr. Ferguson was a member of the Atomic, Molecular, and Optical Sciences group at the Linac Coherent Light Source at SLAC National Accelerator Laboratory.
 While there, he worked on a wide variety of projects pertaining to x-ray science.
 Dr. Ferguson has scientific expertise in serial femtosecond x-ray crystallography, x-ray coherent diffractive imaging, and ion/electron spectroscopy.
-He has been an integral part in the development and commissioning of many experimental technologies, including pump—probe temporal delay measurements, x-ray split-and-delay components, velocity map imaging, and coherent diffractive imaging capabilities.
-At SLAC Dr. Ferguson contributed to the design and development of various experimental environments, spectrometers, and diagnostic tools, often combining off-the-shelf components with custom designed elements.
+At SLAC he was an integral part in the development and commissioning of many experimental technologies, including pump—probe temporal delay measurements, x-ray split-and-delay components, velocity map imaging, and coherent diffractive imaging capabilities.

 Dr. Ferguson received his Ph.D. in Applied Physics from Stanford University in 2016.
 His dissertation work focused on the ultra-fast interaction of atoms, molecules, and complex nanoparticles with high-intensity, femtosecond x-ray pulses from a free electron laser.